AlgoMaster Logo

 • freq: how many copies of each number are still unassigned.

 • tails: how many existing subsequences are waiting to be extended by a specific number.
-If tails[5] = 2, it means there are 2 subsequences whose last element is 4, and they'd happily accept a 5.
+If tails[5] = 2, two subsequences currently end at 4 and can take a 5 next.

 Algorithm